deepflameCFD/deepflame-dev/README.md

 The installation of DeepFlame is simple and requires [OpenFOAM-7](https://openfoam.org/version/7), [LibCantera](https://anaconda.org/conda-forge/libcantera-devel) and [LibTorch](https://pytorch.org/) .

 1. Install [OpenFOAM-7](https://openfoam.org/version/7) (if not already installed)
-2. Source your OpenFOAM at the default path below (or your own path for OpenFOAM bashrc)
+2. Source your OpenFOAM via the default path below (or your own path for OpenFOAM bashrc)
 ```
 source $HOME/OpenFOAM/OpenFOAM-7/etc/bashrc
 ```